klebgenomics/Kaptive/README.md

 #### Verbose

 If run without the `-v` or `--verbose` option, Kaptive will give detailed information about each assembly including:
-* Which K locus reference best matched the assembly
+* Which locus reference best matched the assembly
-* Information about the nucleotide sequence match between the assembly and the best K locus reference:
+* Information about the nucleotide sequence match between the assembly and the best locus reference:
   * % Coverage and % identity
-  * Length discrepancy (only available if assembled K locus match is in one piece)
+  * Length discrepancy (only available if assembled locus match is in one piece)
   * Contig names and coordinates for matching sequences
 * Details about found genes:
   * Whether they were expected or unexpected
-  * Whether they were found inside or outside the K locus matching sequence
+  * Whether they were found inside or outside the locus matching sequence
   * % Coverage and % identity
   * Contig names and coordinates for matching sequences
 * Best alleles for each type gene (if the user supplied a type gene database)